- Home

 We hope these tips and examples have been helpful.
 But if you only take a few things away, try to remember to be honest, confident but humble, and to back your strengths up with examples, and you’ll be well on your way to crafting great answers.

-And for more interview tips and advice, why not head over to our careers section?
+And for more interview tips and advice, why not head over to the careers section of our website?

 Do you have any more tips for answering this question?
 If so, we’d love to hear from you in the comments below.